 Be honest.
 You’re distracted, right?
 In fact, that’s probably why you are reading this blog post instead of working on that project you should be working on now.

-Maybe you’re like my friend, Justin, who told me a few weeks ago that he was having real trouble making progress on his book.
+Maybe you’re like my friend, Justin, who told me he was having real trouble making progress on his book.
 “The deadline is looming,” he admitted.
 “But I can’t seem to get focused.”

 I know the feeling.